-Obama makes last pitch for diplomacy amid tumult at home and abroad
+Obama at UN: Nation of walls 'would only imprison itself'

 Still, even as both Trump and Democratic nominee Hillary Clinton also stopped by New York this week to meet with world leaders attending the General Assembly, Obama hopes to achieve a last push for greater cooperation between nations even after he leaves office.

-"I think the way the President will approach this is trying to apply what we have done that's worked in the last eight years as a template for how we deal with other crises," Rhodes said.
-"The question is, 'What are the approaches that we're taking to deal with different challenges?'
-And that's what he'll lay out in the speech."
+"I think the way the President will approach this is trying to apply what we have done that's worked in the last eight years as a template for how we deal with other crises," Rhodes said ahead of Obama's speech.